Guy, Sharyn & Clint: Sharyn Casey

 Sharyn Casey is a radio and television personality.
 After working in retail since dropping out of high school the age of 15, she started working in radio in 2004.
 She has worked for The Edge since 2006, when she won the "Quit Your Day Job" promotion.
 Previously, she has co-hosted other radio shows on The Edge, as well as television shows Four Live on Four, the New Zealand version of Dancing with the Stars on Three, and The Music Lab on The Edge TV.

 Clint Roberts

 Clinton Paul "Clint" Roberts (born 1 February 1987 in Rotorua, New Zealand) is a New Zealand radio host.
 He currently cohosts ZM's drive show, Bree & Clint, with Bree Tomasel.
 He worked at The Edge from 2006 through 2016, and at George FM from 2017 through March 2018.

 Early life

 Roberts grew up in Rotorua.
-He attended the New Zealand Broadcasting School in Christchurch, but dropped out before completing his degree.
+He attended the New Zealand Broadcasting School in Christchurch, but dropped out before completing his degree to take a job at The Edge.